cisco/gse/README.md

 The C interface has the following decoder (deserialization) functions:

   * GSDecoderInit()
+  * GSDecoderSetBuffer()
+  * GSDecoderResetBuffer()
   * GSDecodeObject()
   * GetDecoderError()
   * GSDecoderDestroy()

-One would call `GSDecoderInit()` with a pointer to the buffer holding the object(s) to deserialize and a buffer length.
+One would call `GSDecoderInit()` with, optionally, a pointer to the buffer holding the object(s) to deserialize and a buffer length.
 That will create a context that is used with other calls.
+A buffer may also be passed in via `GSDeccoderSetBuffer()`, allowing re-use of the context created via `GSEncoderInit()`.
+It's also possible to reset the existing buffer with a call to `GSDecoderResetBuffer()`, which effectively sets the reading position back to the start of the buffer that was previously provided and assigns a new buffer length value.

-One then calls `GSDecodeObject()` with a pointer to a `GS_Object` type.
+One then calls `GSDecodeObject()` with, a pointer to a `GS_Object` type.
 The structured will be zero-initialized by this API call, so the caller need not initialize it.
 The result result will be 1 if successful, 0 if there are no more objects to deserialize from the buffer, or -1 if there is an error.